Tangail District: Education

 The central school of Tangail is Bindu Basini Govt.
 Boys' High School established in 1880.
 Bindu Basini Govt.
 Girls' High School was established in 1882.
-These two schools were patronized and endowed by Rani Bindubasini Roy Chowdhurany and were named after her.
+These two schools were patronised and endowed by Rani Bindubasini Roy Chowdhurany and were named after her.
 These are nationally rewarded double shift schools.

 Santosh Jahnnabi High School was established in 1870.
 It is the oldest school in Tangail and the second oldest in the greater Mymensingh district.
 Shibnath High School, Vivekananda High school, Police Lines High School, Zilla Sadar Girls' High School are some high schools in Tangail.

 In 1926, the Government Saadat College was established by Wazed Ali Khan Panni, a zamindar and educationalist of Tangail.
 He named it after the name of his grandfather Saadat Ali Khan Panni.
 Govt.
 M. M. Ali College was established by Maulana Abdul Hamid Khan Bhasani at Kagmari (1 km from the main city) is one of the first government colleges in Bangladesh.
 Kumudini College was established in 1943 by Ranada Prasad Saha, philanthropist of Tangail.
 He named it after his mother Kumudini.
 Later the college was converted into Kumudini Government Women's College.
 He also established Bharateswari Homes in 1945 at Mirzapur.
 He named it after his grandmother Bharateswari Devi.
 Mirzapur Cadet College, the third cadet college of the country, was established in 1963.
 The then president of Pakistan Field Marshal Ayub Khan took initiatives to establish this cadet college.

 There is a technical university named Mawlana Bhashani Science and Technology University at Santosh, Tangail.
 A government textile engineering college named Bangabandhu Textile Engineering College (BTEC) at Kalihati, Tangail was established in 2007.
 A government medical college named Tangail Medical College, Tangail is located in Tangail.
 This medical college was established in 2014.

 Tangail has 341 non-government high schools, 86 satellite schools, 5 government colleges, 48 non-government colleges, 3 university colleges, 1 textile engineering college, 1 medical college, 1 law college, 1 homoeopathy college, 1 textile institute,1 polytechnic institute, 1 Medical assistant training school, 2 nursing institutes, 1 police academy, 202 madrasas, 40 secondary schools (SSC), 941 government primary schools, 395 non-government primary schools, 1 teachers' training school, 146 community primary schools and 1304 NGO-operated schools.